dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 Both **ncplane_rotate_cw** and **ncplane_rotate_ccw** execute a rotation of π/2 radians, in the clockwise or counterclockwise direction respectively.

+**ncvisual_subtitle** will return a UTF-8-encoded subtitle corresponding to the current frame if such a subtitle was decoded.
+Note that a subtitle might be returned for multiple frames, or might not.

 # RETURN VALUES